puikinsh/Adminator-admin-dashboard/README.md

-# Adminator Bootstrap 5 Admin Template v2.7.1
+# Adminator Bootstrap 5 Admin Template v2.8.0

 **Adminator** is a responsive Bootstrap 5 Admin Template built with modern development tools.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.

-**Latest Update (v2.7.1)**: **100% jQuery-Free** - Complete removal of jQuery dependency (~600KB bundle reduction) with modern vanilla JavaScript implementation.
+**Latest Update (v2.8.0)**: Dependency modernization with Webpack 5 native asset modules, updated build tools, and comprehensive security updates ensuring optimal performance and maintainability.

+**Looking for more premium admin templates?** Visit **[DashboardPack.com](https://dashboardpack.com/)** for a curated collection of high-quality admin dashboard templates for various frameworks and technologies.

 **Performance Benefits**: Faster load times, smaller bundle size, modern ES6+ code, and zero jQuery overhead.